-- Written by Tyler Hendricks and Henry Christopher
+- Contributed by Tyler Hendricks and Henry Christopher Tyler Hendricks and Henry Christopher

 Our new term at Barrytown is getting off to a great start.
 We have an entering class of 16 new students from twelve countries around the world.